 L-R: Brush, Treestand, Break-Up Infinity, Duck Blind, and Obsession

-As you may know from reading other journal entires or my Bio on the website I currently work for Browning.
+As you may know from reading other journal entries or my Bio on the website I currently work for Browning.
 When it comes to camouflage, Browning uses Mossy Oak® camouflage patterns.
-And even though there are many other excellent brands of camo and various patterns I have tried to stay loyal to the brand I love and the camo Browning produces on it's clothing and other products.
+And even though there are many other excellent brands of camo and various patterns I have tried to stay loyal to the brand I love and the camo Browning produces on its clothing and other products.
 With that said the camo patterns I use are various patterns of Mossy Oak brand of camouflage.

 For many years my only camouflage option was various versions of darker and darker Break-Up® camo.
 Can you tell I'm not a fan of New Break-Up?
-However in recent years Mossy Oak has been producing other camo patterns that I have greatly enjoyed. :) Now I do think, New Break-Up is a good pattern if I am going to be in the dark pines the entire time hunting but if I step out into the sage brush or quaking aspens I stick out like a sore thumb.
-For the most part I think that New Break-Up in many terrains makes you look like a black blob and does very little to break up your outline.
+However in recent years Mossy Oak has been producing other camo patterns that I have greatly enjoyed. :) Now I do think, New Break-Up is a good pattern if I am going to be in the dark pines the entire time hunting but if I step out into the sagebrush or quaking aspens I stick out like a sore thumb.
+For the most part, I think that New Break-Up in many terrains makes you look like a black blob and does very little to break up your outline.

 My favorite western camo pattern right now (Fall of 2011) is Treestand.
 The large areas of light and dark creates great contrast that works very well in many different terrains in breaking up your outline.
 Treestand camo pattern is excellent in the quaking aspens, sagebrush and granite boulder/rocks of the west.
-The Treestand camo pattern allows me to go from quaking aspens to sagebrush to a boulder field and into pines and I don't look like a dark or light colored blob.
+The Treestand camo pattern allows me to go from quaking aspens to sagebrush to a boulder field and into pines and I don't look like a dark or light-colored blob.
 Because this camo pattern has such large areas of light colors and large areas of dark colors it gives you great versatility in breaking up my outline in numerous different settings.

 With the exception of the Treestand pattern all of the different patterns work really good as long as you are in the matching color of vegetation.
 As soon as you step into different terrain and vegetation often you appear as a large blob of solid color that doesn't match the location.
-Treestand in my opinion does the best job of helping you blend in the largest variety of locations.
+Treestand, in my opinion, does the best job of helping you blend in the largest variety of locations.